igor-cp3/data-analytics-portfolio/Analysis of used car sales in Ukraine 2023/README.md

 - I chose the transaction codes that indicate the purchase of a used car.

-Also, to display the map of Ukraine in Tableau, I created a file 'tz_opendata_reg' (this file can be downloaded).
+Also, to display the map of Ukraine in Tableau, I created the file 'tz_opendata_reg' (this file can be downloaded).
 In this file, I registered all the codes of the car registration departments of Ukraine - 'DEP', and for each department I indicated the region of Ukraine in which it is located - 'REG'.

 After that, I loaded the 'tz_opendata_reg' file into DBeaver and did a JOIN with the main file.
 I did this in order to see the region where the registration took place.

-I saved the table I got as a result of these manipulations as a CSV file for further work with it in Tableau
+As a result of these manipulations I saved the table I got as a CSV file for further work with it in Tableau

 ```sql
 #Selection of transaction codes indicating the purchase of a used car